tonystr/tonystr.github.io/articles/circles.md

 ![Circle of rocks, circular pentagram and circular attacks](./articles/circle_demonstration.mp4)

-Regular polygons, such as triangles, squares, pentagons, hexagons and so on, can all be defined by how many edges they have.
-Drawing one such shape is as simple as finding the edges *(vertices)* of the shape, and drawing lines between them.
+Regular polygons, such as triangles, squares, pentagons, hexagons and so on, can all be defined by how many corners they have.
+Drawing one such shape is as simple as finding the corners *(vertices)* of the shape, and drawing lines between them.
 Just like that "connect the dots" game you played as a kid.

 Since they are regular shapes, all sides are equally long *(equilateral)*.
 If you keep increasing the amount of vertices, you'll get closer and closer to what looks like a circle, until you can't tell the difference anymore.
 It is in fact exactly this we'll use to draw circles.